 Nursing Intervention Categories

-Nursing interventions are grouped into three categories according to the role of the healthcare professional involved in the patient’s care:
+Interventions in nursing fall within three categories, according to the role of the healthcare professional involved in the patient’s care:3

-- Independent: A nurse can perform independent interventions on their own without assistance from other medical personnel; e.g., routine nursing tasks such as checking vital signs.
+- Independent: A nurse can perform independent interventions without assistance from other medical personnel, e.g., routine nursing tasks such as checking vital signs.

 - Dependent: Some actions require instructions or input from a doctor, such as prescribing new medication.
 A nurse cannot initiate dependent interventions alone.

-- Interdependent: Collaborative, or interdependent, interventions involve team members across disciplines.
-In certain cases, such as post-surgery, the patient’s recovery plan may require a prescription medication from a doctor, feeding assistance from a nurse, and treatment by a physical therapist or occupational therapist.
+- Interdependent: Collaborative, also known as interdependent, interventions involve team members across disciplines.
+In some cases, such as post-surgery, the patient’s recovery plan may require a prescription medication from a doctor, feeding assistance from a nurse and treatment by a physical therapist (PT) or occupational therapist (OT).

 The Role of Assessments